Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[How to pay the residence permit fee ↓](#pay-the-fee)**

+If they approve your residence permit, they must print the plastic card.
+This takes a few weeks.
+You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
+It allows you to start working, but it's not a valid travel document.
+It does not allow you to re-enter Germany.[^31]

-Your resident permit might be approved now or in a few weeks.
-Most residence permits are approved in a few weeks.[^7] If it's approved now, you get a paper certificate.
-In a few weeks, you will get a plastic residence permit by post.
+In a few weeks, you will get your plastic residence permit by post, or an invitation to collect it at the *Ausländerbehörde*.[^30]

 ### Pay the fee